kartolab/karthikm19.github.io/_posts/2018-08-30-setup-django-development-with-mysql-using-docker.md

 ---
 layout: post
-title: "Creating Django project with MySQL using Docker"
+title: "Setup Django development with MySQL using Docker"
 tags: Docker Django Mysql
 comments: true
 ---

-A Step-by-step guide to create a Django project with MySQL using Docker.
+A Step-by-step guide to setup development environment for Django project with MySQL using Docker.

 <!-- more -->